-Even though he was an adult, Aspen didn’t mind Brune coming with her.
-She loved him as much as she loved her parents, and he loved her just as much back.
-He always carried trinkets from his shop deep in his pockets that his fingers were too big to reach, but Aspen’s tiny ones could.
+Though he was an adult, Aspen didn’t mind Brune coming with her.
+She loved him as much as she loved her parents, and he loved her just as much in return.
+He always carried trinkets from his shop deep in his pockets where his fingers were too big to reach, but Aspen’s tiny ones could.
 Gears and tiny vials and scraps of spell paper.
 He always swung her around over his head whenever she asked, even when her parents thought it was too dangerous.
 He didn’t treat her like she was seven, but an actual adult.
 That’s what Aspen liked most of all.

 So, no, she didn’t mind him coming with her.
 But she knew why he did.
 Ember’s Landing, where they lived, was one of the safest magical boroughs in New York.
 But even ‘safe’ in Ember’s Landing didn’t mean ‘safe’ if your family were the only Norms allowed.
-Even being a liaison (the word tasted funny on Aspen’s tongue, almost like lasagna) between the real world and the magical didn’t protect them completely.
-They’d had threats.
+Even being a liaison (the word tasted funny on Aspen’s tongue, almost like lasagna) between the magical world and the few Norms who knew about it didn’t protect them completely.
+Most supernatural beings didn’t like them there, even if they helped keep the magical world hidden and bring in Norm things.
+They’d had threats to her family.
 The djinn, of course.
 A few Fae.
-Some of the vamps from Ember’s Landing promised to run them out, or worse.
+Some of the Vamps promised to run them out, or worse.
 Aspen knew what they could do, even if her parents hadn’t wanted her to.
-She’d seen those long, sharp fangs, and the glowing red hunger in their eyes the few rare times she’d spied a vamp close to sun down.
-Norms didn’t belong in the boroughs.
+She’d seen those long, sharp fangs, and the glowing red hunger in their eyes the few rare times she’d spied a Vamp close to sun down.
+Norms didn’t belong in the boroughs, they said.
 Norms were just a reminder of why the magical community lived in secret in the first place.

 Nobody wanted trouble with a giant, not even a half one.

-“Magical folk, different folk, were always congregating together, even in the early days,” her mother had told Aspen.
+“Magical folk, different folk, were always congregating together, even in the early days,” her mother had said.
 “Before most anyone else, really.
 There’s safety in numbers, after all.”

 “Safety from what?”
 Aspen had asked.
 She knew that, as much as the different races distrusted each other, they distrusted humans more.
 “Norms can’t hurt them.
 They have magicand claws and stuff.”

 “We Norms have numbers,” her father said, tussling her hair.
-“And weapons.
-And fear of the unknown.
+“Only a small number of us know of the supernatural world, but if word were to get out…Not even magic can stand up to so many weapons.
+Or our fear of the unknown.
 Those are enough to make even something as strong as a Mage or necromancer afraid.”

-But as much as the magical communities said they disliked Norms, Aspen noted as they crossed a wide, fountain-filled courtyard, they sure did their best to copy them.
-Stores carrying Norm clothing lines sat beside electronic shops.
-Even taco trucks had been parked beside butchers and blacksmiths, these nestled within gothic-style buildings.
+But as much as the magical communities said they disliked Norms, Aspen noted that they sure did their best to copy them.
+As they crossed a wide, fountain-filled courtyard, she saw stores carrying Norm clothing lines—a few her parents had suggested they bring in—as well as espresso bars and electronic shops.
+Even taco trucks had been parked alongside the butchers and blacksmiths, both nestled within gothic-style buildings.
 It was as if the borough couldn’t make up its mind on what it wanted to be.
 It was a strange dynamic.
 One Aspen loved.

 What she did not love was being the odd one out.

-She heard laughing on her left.
-In the lip of the alleyway they’d passed was a small gang of kids around her age.
-Aspen tried to ignore them as they passed.
+She heard laughing to her left.
+In the lip of the alleyway they’d passed was a small gang of kids a little older than her.
+Aspen tried to ignore them as she passed.
 She saw one of the girls whisper something to a boy.
 She pointed at Aspen and they both snickered.
 Another boy, one a little older with faint, claw-like tattoos running up the left side of his face, followed Aspen with his eyes as she passed.
 The girl said something to him too.
 He didn’t smile.

 Aspen jerked her head away, face flaming.